khurrumsaleem/openmc_workshop/README.md

 This task is not yet finished as I am having some trouble using the aqustion function with noisy data.

+However if you would like to try a beta version of this code then navigate to the task_9 folder and run ```python simulate_tokamak_model.py```

-One option for interpolating the data is a [Gaussian process tool](https://github.com/C-bowman/inference_tools/blob/master/inference/gp_tools.py)
+The examples uses a [Gaussian process tool](https://github.com/C-bowman/inference_tools/blob/master/inference/gp_tools.py) developed by Chris Bowman

 #### <a name="task10"></a>Task 10 - Using CAD geometry